Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 * Hulda at Bannered Mare has a quill, a ledger and a mug in her hands
 * Malur Seloth Floating through floor
 * Markarth NPC leaning inside of a support beam

+---

 ## Objects / Buildings

-1) Several wells are missing bucket activators
+* Several wells are missing bucket activators
-2) Imperial Alehouse in Solitude is locked
+* Imperial Alehouse in Solitude is locked
-3) Training Dummies outside Whiterun (on the battlements) cannot be interacted with
+* Training Dummies outside Whiterun (on the battlements) cannot be interacted with
-4) Iron Woodcutting axe is invisible for male characters
+* Iron Woodcutting axe is invisible for male characters

+---

 ## Houses

-* Two things with fully furnished Honeyside (without the kid's room) * missing wall texture, porch door says Examine Lock Rented House
+* Two things with fully furnished Honeyside (without the kid's room) - missing wall texture, porch door says Examine Lock Rented House
-* Breezehome doesnt have a alchemy lab after purchasing it well it does * but its hidden behind a wall
+* Breezehome doesnt have a alchemy lab after purchasing it well it does - but its hidden behind a wall
-* Proudspire manor * Bar area.
+* Proudspire manor - Bar area.
 Odd Mead crate texture.
-* HJerim issues * After purchase (floating objects in kids bedroom, various clipping issues)
+* HJerim issues - After purchase (floating objects in kids bedroom, various clipping issues)
 * Building jetty took zero time
-* The Skyrim*side door into Honeyside behaves weirdly depending on where on it you point your cursor.
-See screenshots.
+* The Skyrim side door into Honeyside behaves weirdly depending on where on it you point your cursor.

+---

 ## Sounds

 * Insect noise is overly loud.
 * Some interiors have ghost children playing sound effect.
-* When NPC drinks potion, sound is too loud
+* When NPC drinks potion, sound is too loud and sounds like player is drinking the potion
 * If you go to a place like Bleak Falls   Barrow, you can hear the wind blowing on those high hills,.
 But if you leave the place and go to anywhere else the windy sound doesn't stop until you enter a new cell
 * combat music plays on infinite loop   sometimes despite no enemies, despite changing area (like going into an inn),   or quicksave/loading. the only workaround is to close the game and boot it  back up
 * Audio Bug — Lowering the slider under   Settings>Audio>Horse Steps does nothing.
 I am trying to reduce the   audio of horse steps when riding.
 * Candlehearth Hall, snowstorm  outside and inside had a very loud wind whistling sound effect.
 * Dawnstar's White Hall (and   interiors in general) are too reverby

+---

 ## Crafting

 * No breakdown recipe for flagon
-* Dunmeri Brown Hood * Cannot be dismantled.
+* Dunmeri Brown Hood - Cannot be dismantled.
 * DLC01TortureTool01 "Crushing Device" [MISC:02008E4E] has no breakdown recipe
 * 99% of Circlets / Rings / Necklaces Missing breakdown recipes.
 * Recipe for potion of cleansing bugged
 * I have noticed that when paying a blacksmith to temper a weapon you get smithing experience (I just got a level up due to it)
-* Tempering/Enchanting are way too cheap * I had Eurland temper my warhammer to legendary which only cost 1200 gold.
+* Tempering/Enchanting are way too cheap - I had Eurland temper my warhammer to legendary which only cost 1200 gold.
 The warhammer was doing 600+ damage after tempering

+---

 ## Exploits